taichi-dev/soft2d-for-unity/Docs/English/Documentation.md

 ### How to Use
 Users can use Soft2D-for-Unity in two ways:
-1. Download this repository locally and open it as a new project in Unity.
+1. Download this repository and open it as a new project in Unity.
-2. Download the plugin file from the Asset Store and import it into an existing project.
+2. Download the plugin package file from the Asset Store and import it into an existing project.

 ### Using the Unity Project on Github
 If you clone this project using `git`, make sure to use `git-lfs` to correctly pull the binary files in the project.